sammito1/fuel/docs/assignment-3.md

 ### *4. List who did what within the group.*

 * Travis:
+  * Designed and implemented view for profile module
-  * Design and implement view and automated unit tests for profile module
+  * Designed and implemented automated unit tests for profile module
 * Khang:
 * Sammy:
   * Set up initial Django application
+  * Designed and implemented view for login/registration module
-  * Design and implement view and automated unit tests for login/registration module
+  * Designed and implemented automated unit tests for login/registration module